Aswin-PK/QuizWizard/README.md

 .........................

 Think you're an expert in this field?
-Prove it by acing our quiz!😎
+Prove it by acing the quiz!😎

 .........................